First Class To Qatar

 Ten Interesting Facts About Qatar

-6. Al Aker- The Al Aker is a famous Arabic and Turkish coffee house.
-It is known for its great strong coffee but also a number of sweets and bakery items.
-Try the kunafeh which is crispy or soft pastry filled with cheese and heated up.
-They are served with warm syrup.
+Al Aker is a famous Arabic and Turkish coffeehouse.
+It’s celebrated for its strong coffee and an assortment of sweets and pastries.
+Try the kunafeh, a pastry filled with cheese and served with warm syrup.

 I Found Tickets, What’s Next?